Burning By Treestand Location #deermanagement

 What is a bow range burn?

-Do I need to burn a large area for effective deer management?
+Do I need to burn a large area for habitat management?

 Who pioneered the bow range burn technique?

 The bow range burn technique was pioneered by Dr. Marcus Lashley.
-Luke Resop from Mississippi State University Deer Lab is featured explaining and demonstrating this method.
+Luke Resop from the Mississippi State University Deer Lab discusses its effectiveness in enhancing deer activity around hunting stands.

 More Hunting & Outdoors Videos You Might Like